GamesCreed

 Deceit 2, PC, Review, Gameplay Screenshot, GamesCreed

-Much like the first Deceit, the story and reason for being stuck where you aren’t mentioned while you are going through matches but are instead revealed by the backstories of the characters and the information hidden in “The Booke O’ Between” which gives you a recap on the tutorials and on the uses on the many different items.
+Much like the first Deceit, the story and reason for being stuck where you aren’t mentioned while you are going through matches, but are instead revealed by the backstories of the characters and the information hidden in “The Booke O’ Between,” which gives you a recap on the tutorials and on the uses on the many different items.

 Deceit 2 follows the first game with many of the same or similar mechanics with minor updates.
 Some of the most noticeable changes come from how Innocents unlock the escape route and how the Terrors gain enough strength to enter the In-between.
 But these two aren’t the only roles you can access in the game.

 There is a third role for players to play: The Guardian.
 The guardian roles allow players to save another’s life in the in-between.
 Unfortunately, players cannot use the guardians while in the in-between, so you will have to make sure you activate before the in-between comes into reality.
-The goal of the Innocents and Guardian is to either eliminate all Terrors or get the key for the escape door.
+The goal of the Innocents and Guardians is to either eliminate all Terrors or get the key for the escape door.

 Deceit 2, PC, Review, Gameplay Screenshot, GamesCreed